GCuser99/SeleniumVBA/README.md

 # NotSoTinySeleniumVBA

-A Selenium wrapper written in pure VBA based on JSon wire protocol.
+A Selenium wrapper written in VBA based on JSon wire protocol.

 Modified from https://github.com/uezo/TinySeleniumVBA/